 For more on accessibility and reviews of attractions in Greater Manchester, visit henshaws.org.uk/knowledge-village.

 Want to find out more about accessibility or share your own experiences?
 Euan’s Guide is a disabled access review website used by disabled people to review, share and discover accessible places to visit.
-Visit the National Football Museum page on their website!Add blog to my library
+Visit the National Football Museum page on their website!Log in or register to download

 We can't do it without you